chaos-mesh/chaos-mesh/doc/sidecar_configmap.md

 ## Why need a specify Sidecar ConfigMap?

-Chaos Mesh runs a [fuse-daemon](https://www.kernel.org/doc/Documentation/filesystems/fuse.txt) server in [sidecar container](https://www.magalix.com/blog/the-sidecar-pattern) for implementing file system IO Chaos.
+Chaos Mesh™ runs a [fuse-daemon](https://www.kernel.org/doc/Documentation/filesystems/fuse.txt) server in [sidecar container](https://www.magalix.com/blog/the-sidecar-pattern) for implementing file system IO Chaos.
 In sidecar container, fuse-daemon need to mount the data directory of application by [fusermount](http://manpages.ubuntu.com/manpages/bionic/en/man1/fusermount.1.html) before the application starts.
 The most applications use different data directories, so we need to defines the different sidecar configs for most different applications.